A look at how to make $1,000,000 by breaking it down into monthly saving goals and using retirement accounts and other tactics.

 Once you have set aside enough money to invest, then it’s time to explore the world of investments open to you.
 Many financial markets offer you leverage to increase your purchasing power; so all you need is enough money to get into the game.
 But beyond just picking an investment, you need to make sure […]

 The key to investing success is finding asymmetric risks and rewards.
 Over time, if you consistently invest your money into assets with small downside potential but huge upside potential, you will see huge returns.
-It is a well documented fact that finding asymmetric risk through the stock exchange is a struggle.
-Professional fund managers who […]
+It is a well-documented fact that finding asymmetric risk through the stock exchange is a struggle.
+Professional fund managers who invest […]

 The Fraud Research Center estimates that Americans lose $40-$50 Billion dollars to fraud every single year, and up to 17% of the adult population falls victim to some form of financial fraud in a given year.
 Most of us believe that we’re too smart to fall prey to financial fraud, but successful fraudsters trick smart […]

 A big part of investing is knowing what NOT to invest in.
 For me, I like to invest in companies with a solid plan to profitability, that even a monkey could run, like utility stocks.
 However, it is essential to avoid companies that have no solid profitability plans, like Best Buy.
 Here is what I’m […]